ah140797/news_media_NLP/README.md

 *_book* and open the file named *index.html*.
 I open the file in Google Chrome and it runs smoothly.
 2. The quick but slightly buggy option: Simply go to the webpage: https://htmlpreview.github.io/?https://raw.githubusercontent.com/ah140797/news_media_NLP/master/_book/index.html

+### Project Report

+The project report can be found under the filename *project_report.pdf*.
+This report can be opened and read directly from GitHub.

 ### Other files